Types of rectal prolapse

 - spinal tumours

-In older women, rectal prolapse can occur at the same time as a prolapsed womb or bladder.
-This is thought to be due to a general weakness in your pelvic floor muscles.
-These are the group of muscles that form a supporting sling between your pubic bone and the base of your spine.
-This weakness in your pelvic floor muscles may be related to previous pregnancy and childbirth.
+In older women, rectal prolapse can happen at the same time as a prolapsed uterus (womb) or bladder.
+This is thought to be caused by a general weakness in your pelvic floor muscles.
+Your pelvic floor is the supportive sling of muscles and ligaments that keep all your pelvic organs in place.
+Your pelvic floor muscles may become weak after you have a baby.